yingw787/ece552_computer_vision/REPORT.md

 After the Python programs were tested, they were profiled with [line_profiler](https://github.com/rkern/line_profiler) and [memory_profiler](https://github.com/fabianp/memory_profiler).
 This provides a line-by-line detailing of how many times a function is called, and how much memory each function call takes up.
 The results of this testing for the Python benchmark can be seen in [Appendix B](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_B.md).

-From the results in Appendix B, one notes that the calls to cv2.Sobel took about 700 to 800 milliseconds, while memory-wise the calls took about 0.5 to 07 MiB.
+From the results in Appendix B, one notes that the calls to cv2.Sobel took about 700 to 800 milliseconds, while memory-wise the calls took about 0.5 to 0.7 MiB.

-Unfortunately,
+Unfortunately, since Python is compiled down to bytecode and run on a virtual machine, Python applications cannot be translated directly into machine instructions accurately, since the virtual machine masks much of the direct translation.
+A language compilable into an executable provides more accurate and relevant performance testing.
+C++ provides that kind of functionality along with being able to interface nicely with both OpenCV and PAPI.

+C++ functions for PAPI were written, and they and the test output can be viewed [here](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_F.md) and [here](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_F.md).
+The current problem experienced with PAPI is that without the particular Makefile associated with the example directory, it was difficult for the compiler to link the requisite C++ to PAPI.

 One unanticipated issue resulted from the fact that IA64-Linux only specifies 4 48-bit performance counters; any more specified within a given process and executed would produce garbage output.
 As from Appendix D, there are 40 preset events that are available from PAPI on the specified hardware.